15 Benefits of Napping

 9. Aid Memory

 Studies have found that naps have a really positive impact on short term memory.
-Students were taught information, and those who napped immediately afterwards retained what they’d learned about 10% better.
+Students were taught information, and the students that napped immediately afterwards retained what they’d learned about 10% better.
 Even more interestingly, when tested at two and five day intervals, the information retention remained equally high.
 Non napping students also retained the information far less well over the coming days.

 10. Potentially Help Migraines